- Starts at: 09:00h

 Although the terrorist organisation Islamic State is not defeated yet, its so-called Caliphate no longer exists.
 While trials of alleged foreign fighters are ongoing in Iraq and occasionally abroad, between thousand and two thousand individuals remain detained by Kurdish authorities in Syria.
 Their fate, as well as that of their families, remains uncertain.
 Many - especially Western - governments refuse to repatriate their citizens.
 At the same time, the worsening humanitarian and security conditions in the camps have led to various calls from international organisations, security experts and the Kurds themselves, for states of origin to take their responsibility.
 The reluctance of states to repatriate often derives from political and procedural challenges to prosecute that we will discuss and demystify.

 This Masterclass will delve into the question of how states can address the legal and policy conundrums triggered by this contemporary form of foreign fighting.
-The Masterclass will be split into five thematic sessions addressing particularly important and urgent aspects of this question as follows:
+The Masterclass will be addressing particularly important and urgent aspects of this question, including:

 - citizenship stripping;